 My experience with dance music has led me to working with the legendary Paul van Dyk, releasing on VANDIT, Black Hole Recordings, Magic Island Records, & Raz Nitzan Music.
-I have released and worked with many vocalists over the years such as Amy Kirkpatrick, Brooke Tomlinson, Thea Riley, VIKA, & Jessika Dawn.
-I am currently working in the process of finishing tracks with Evan Henzi & Emma McGann.
+I have released and worked with many vocalists over the years such as Amy Kirkpatrick, Brooke Tomlinson, Brittany Egbert, Thea Riley, VIKA, & Jessika Dawn.

-As a music producer who specializes in working with vocalists my main genres are Trance, Progressive, Big Room, & Uplifting.
+As a music producer who has worked with many vocalists my main genres are Trance, Progressive, Big Room, & Melodic Techno.
 A huge strength of mine is remixing in my unique style.
 I am no stranger to remixing instrumentals as well, in fact my track with Paul van Dyk is completely instrumental.
-As a vocal producer, I am well versed (pun intended) in Melodyne, comping, arranging, time stretching & processing vocals.
+As a vocal producer, I am well versed in Melodyne, comping, arranging, time stretching & processing vocals.
+I have also made music for streamers, done sound effects for podcasts & mixed for video.

-Every project is different and it would be my honour to work with as a collaboration or to make your vision come to life!
+Every project is different and it would be my honour to help make your vision come to life!

 Interview with Elated